sayus2884/ops/developers/DEPENDENCIES.md

 **Scope**

-Currently the page gives overall guidance on picking dependencies, and provides more specific deep guidance on Javascript frameworks in particular.
+Currently, the page gives overall guidance on picking dependencies, and provides more specific deep guidance on Javascript frameworks in particular.

 ## How to Pick Dependencies